booking new client work for october

 The demo never became part of the job

-A model or chatbot exists, but it never got the permissions, data, review steps, or integrations required for daily use.
+A model or chatbot exists, but it never got the permissions, data, evaluation, review steps, or integrations required for daily use.

 Off-the-shelf software stops too early